Linerre/Arch/README.md

 ## Note
 ~~I'm considering shifting from Arch to Artix.
 This repo is likely to be deprecated, though the content might still be useful.~~

-I use both Arch and Artix now.
+I am using both Arch and Artix now.

 Arch has a great mirrolist, whicn ensures the rolling update.
 Artix, however, is not working very well under some conditions when the network connetion often fails to get the updates.